chen0040/spring-security-csrf-java-client-demo/README.md

 If your mysql or mariadb does not use these configuration, please change the settings in src/resources/config/application-default.properties

-# Usage

-This is just a template project that provides slingshot.
-Just use it as the starting point for your spring boot project development.

-Note that the application will generate two accounts in the database on startup if they don't exist:
+The application will generate two accounts in the database on startup if they don't exist:

 ADMIN: